didi/cube-ui/document/components/docs/en-US/cascade-picker.md

 ## CascadePicker

 `CascadePicker` component is used to implement the cascading change between picker columns.
 What is the effect of cascade?
-Considering the usage of province-city-area picker, when province is changed, you may want the city column display the exactly cities of current province, so does the area column.
+Considering the usage of province-city-area picker, when the province is changed, you may want the city column to display the exact cities of current province, so does the area column.
 And the `CascadePicker` is here to help you handle this.

 ### Example

 - Basic usage

   Comparing to `Picker`, the required structure of props data is different for `CascadePicker`.
 The data structure of `Picker` is a two-dimensional array, and each column corresponds to an array.
-As in `CascadePicker`, there is a tree, that each item of first column has a `children` property which contains the corresponding data of following columns.
+As in `CascadePicker`, we need a tree structure, that each item of first column has a `children` property which contains the corresponding data of following columns.
 Here is an example.

   ```html
   <cube-button @click="showCascadePicker">Cascade Picker</cube-button>